icecube45/bo-e_eyes/README.md

 Bo-E is a 3d printed ROS robot originally made to use all my spare parts.

 However, after putting effort into designing Bo-E, I started to love the project and bot.
-As a result, commpomnents were upgraded and a lot more time was invested into the look and operation of the bot.
+As a result, components were upgraded and a lot more time was invested into the look and operation of the bot.

 One of the main features of Bo-E is the forward facing screen.
 This reposity contains the javascript side code that operates a "face" on said screen.